Skeleton Code to Create PoC DLL

 // create a logfile in user's temp

-// this file will be used as a proof of payload execution
+// this file will be used as proof of execution

 WCHAR* lpBuffer = new WCHAR[MAX_PATH];